kilianglas/algorand-starter-kit/contracts/README.md

 This should create the build directory containing the following files:
 - *counter_approval.teal*: Complied TEAL code of the approval program of the counter smart contract
-- *counter_clear_state.teal*: Compiled TEAL code of the clear state program of the counter smart contract After compilation, we can deploy the smart contracts.
+- *counter_clear_state.teal*: Compiled TEAL code of the clear state program of the counter smart contract This process is equivalent for the other examples.
+After compilation, we can deploy the smart contracts.
 First we need to enter the sanbox algod environment by running in at the root of the sanbox repository:
 ``` bash